nasa/ziggy/doc/user-manual/select-hpc.md

 That's all it takes.
 Well, that and access to the NAS.

 Note the implications here.
-First, for a given pipeline the user can select which nodes will run on HPC and which will run locally (here "locally" means "on the system that hosts the worker process", or more generally, "on the system where the cluster runs").
+First, for a given pipeline the user can select which nodes will run on HPC and which will run locally (here "locally" means "on the system that hosts the supervisor process", or more generally, "on the system where the cluster runs").
 Second, even for nodes that have an instance of `RemoteParameters` connected to them, you can decide at runtime whether you want to run locally or on HPC!

 The RemoteParameters class is discussed in greater detail in [the Remote Parameters article](remote-parameters.md).